textcreationpartnership/A01097/README.md

 ##Content Summary##

 #####Front#####
-Imprinted for Edwarde White, and Thomas Man.A Wonderfull, strange and miraculous Astrologicall Prognostication for this yeere 1591.Discouering s
+Imprinted for Edwarde White, and Thomas Man.
 1. ¶ To the Readers health.

 #####Body#####